wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 EFI download：[releases](https://github.com/ske1996/matebook-13-2019-oc-efi/releases)

-If you Star my repo (click star⭐️ at upper right of this page), I will so happy.
+**If you Star my repo (click star⭐️ at upper right of this page), I will so happy. **

+A telegram group in ：https://t.me/hackintosh_matebook13